"Vae Victis"

 My father, apologizing profusely to the warden and the colonel, left as fast and as inconspicuously as he could, getting into the first boat he could find for Piraeus, thankful that they did not arrest him on some drummed up charges, like associating with known communists who receive “dispatches” from Moscow, no less!

 The grim alternative, of course, would have been Greece becoming another Eastern Block satellite, struggling for food and freedom under totalitarian slavery until the fall of the Soviet Union.
-However, in my opinion, and with the benefit of seventy years of hindsight since the civil war, reprisals should have been prohibited.
-Instead, the victors and the vanquished should have reached across the chasm of the national schism to expedite reconciliation and national unity for a faster emergence of a new and dynamic post-war Greece.
+However, in my opinion, and with the benefit of seventy years of hindsight since the civil war, reprisals not only should have been prohibited but severely punished.
+The victors should have reached out to the vanquished across the chasm of the national schism to expedite reconciliation and national unity for a faster emergence of a new and dynamic post-war Greece.

 In 1988 cousin Mimis (the Rear Admiral) came visiting me in California.
 He told me the following poignant story related to his position as the president of the Commission for the Repatriation of the Victims of the Civil War.
 It's a story about those who willingly or unwillingly had sought refuge in the communist countries at the end of the Civil War and now wanted to return to their towns and villages in Greece.

-The Commission's ultimate task was to judge each applicant’s fitness for repatriation depending mainly on whether he/she had committed war crimes (not for fighting) during the civil war.
+The Commission's ultimate task was to judge each applicant’s fitness for repatriation depending mainly on whether he/she had committed war crimes, as have been broadly defined by the Nuremberg principles, and not for fighting during the Civil War.

-Mimis had arrived at the conclusion that most of those who paraded in front of him were men like “Uncle John,” simple-minded people swept up by the deceitful promise of equality and the equal distribution of wealth under communism.
-He described them as a bunch of old men, beaten down by life in those inhospitable countries they ran to, and an antithesis to the bearded ferocious-looking Symmorites he remembered seeing in the newspapers.
+Mimis had arrived at the conclusion that most of those who paraded in front of him were men and women like “Uncle John,” provincial or small-town people swept up by the deceitful promise of equality and the equal distribution of wealth under communism.
+He described them as a bunch of old men and women, beaten down by life in those inhospitable countries they ran to, or taken to, and an antithesis to those ferocious-looking Andartines and bearded Symmorites he remembered seeing in the newspapers.
 To him, they looked more like the beaten and demoralized ragtag prisoners he had seen in 1951, when as a young naval lieutenant had led a landing party in the port of Volos to prevent bloodshed between the Gendarmes and their detainees after a food riot had erupted at the pier.

 When I gave him my hand to congratulate and “Welcome” him back to Greece, he held it and with tears in his eyes told me, "May God keep you in good health, Mr. Policeman." ("Ο Θεος να σ’εχη καλα, κυριε Αστυνομε!“)